Carnasserie Castle

 Now in the hands of Historic Environment Scotland, entry is free.

-As you have seen it's a fair climb up from the car park.
+As you can see it's a fair climb up from the car park.